davidpeach/davidpeach.me.lupo/src/setting-up-t470/setting-up-gpg-key-with-git.md

 git config commit.gpgsign true
 ```

-If you wanted to, you could even decide to sign commits per each commit, by not setting as a config setting, but passing a flag on even commit:
+If you wanted to, you could even decide to sign commits per each commit, by not setting it as a config setting, but passing a flag on every commit:

 ```
 git commit -S -m "My signed commit message"